anruigu/anruigu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a student researcher at Berkeley AI Research after graduating with a B.A. in Computer Science.
-Previously I have done a series of Python data science projects, most notably building a production recommendation engine from scratch.
+I am a student researcher in [AUTOLab](https://autolab.berkeley.edu) at Berkeley AI Research after graduating with a B.A. in Computer Science.
+I have completed many Machine Learning/Deep Learning/Data Science projects, most notably building a production recommendation engine from scratch.